Appearance

 Search Analytics

-Search analytics is a tool that offers insight into the behavior of your search requests.
+Search Analytics is a tool that offers insight into the behavior of your search requests.
 It is split into several tabs, each designed to dive deeper into a particular aspect of your search data.

-Search analytics gathers information from search requests that contain an identified user - either with an Authenticated ID, or a temporary ID.
-This means that search analytics does not reflect searches made by anonymous users.
+Search Analytics gathers information from search requests that contain an identified user - either with an Authenticated ID or a Temporary ID.
+This means that Search Analytics does not reflect searches made by anonymous users.

-Currently, search analytics only reflects product searches.
+Currently, Search Analytics only reflects product searches.
 This means that it will not reflect any content search requests received to your dataset.
 The ability to analyze content searches is a forthcoming feature.

 Search Analytics data can be filtered by language, currency, channel, subchannel, and classification, all according to what is being tracked on your dataset.
 The data shown on the page will likewise reflect the timeframe selected at the top of the screen.